It’s Valentine’s Day so I’ve decided to come down to see you and give you some much needed love.

 A heavy hearted walk around you soon revealed that there were only two diehard protestors left.
 A man and woman.
 A broken Adam and Eve in a razed Garden of Eden with not an apple tree in sight.

-Defeat pegged in their shoulders.
+Defeat pegged their shoulders down.
 They are ill from their long winter months of protest to try and save your trees.

 In between coughs and rainstorms they tell me of the ‘deaths’ of the four hundred trees that they had counted in recent weeks, a lot of which were the cherry trees that used to tower over the muddy path we were stood on.